pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

   alt: Multitask blocks
   width: 100%
   caption: >
     You can make the robot do multiple things at the same time.
-Either using additional Start blocks, or using the Multitask block.
+You can use additional Start blocks, or use the Multitask block.
   labels:
     - text: Start block
       x: 30%